bavc/bavc-resources/docs/Technical Documentation/anamorphicContent.md

 ### Method 1: Create a 16:9 Access File From the 4:3 Access File

 This is perhaps the preferred method.
 You run the transcode engine script as normal, then reprocess the MP4 files to make them 16:9.
 This does not perform a transcode, but rather updates the file's "Aspect Ratio" metadata flag to 16:9 from 4:3.
 Basically, rather than changing the size of the file, it simply changes how the file is displayed.
-Just like project a film through an anamorphic lens!
+Just like projecting a film through an anamorphic lens!

 You can run it on a single file like this: